ibm-cloud-docs/EventStreams/schema_registry.md

 ```
 {: screen}

-BASIC_AUTH_CREDENTIALS_SOURCE | Set to <code>URL</code>.
+BASIC_AUTH_CREDENTIALS_SOURCE | Set to ```URL```.
 This instructs the SerDes to use HTTP basic authentication using the credentials supplied in the Schema Registry URL.

 You can also optionally provide the following properties to control the schema selection (subject naming strategy):